dataPulverizer/interface-d-c-fortran/README.md

 END SUBROUTINE ATAN
 ```

-We can port these to D using `extern (C)` as before, however we don't really want to write out the same code over
-and over again so here is a template to generate a string:
+We can port these to D using `extern (C)` as before, however we don't really want to write out the same code over and over again so here is a template to generate a string:

 ```
 template Declare(string fun)
 {
-    enum string Declare = "double " ~ fun ~ "_(double* x);";
+    enum string Declare = "double " ~ fun ~ "_(ref double x);";
 }
 ```